amplication/docs/docs/how-to/choose-configure-update-database.md

    - Password

 3. Replace the `host`, `port`, `user`, `dbName`, and `password` values with your specific database credentials.
 Click the Save button and your credentials will be applied by the plugin.
+4. To apply these changes to your generated code, click on the `Generate the code` button in the right sidebar.

 ![Amplication Database Settings Configuration Page](./../plugins/assets/guides/db-settings.png)

 ## Updating Your Database

-In Amplication, updating your database is as easily as uninstalling that specific db plugin and installing another.
+In Amplication, updating your database is as easy as uninstalling that specific db plugin and installing another.

 1. Proceed to the Installed Plugins tab.
 Uninstall your current database plugin.
 2. Click on the Database plugin category in the left sidebar and install a new database plugin.